 Get-ADUser tuser -properties PasswordExpired, PasswordLastSet, PasswordNeverExpires, lastlogontimestamp

 For example, I want to list active (Enabled) user accounts whose name contains “Dmitry”.
-The example below uses multiple filters; you can combine conditions using the logical PowerShell comparison operators.
-In this example, user attributes must satisfy both filter conditions (-and):
+To do this, a filter with multiple conditions is used.
+User attributes must meet both filter conditions in this example (-and).

 Get-AdUser -Filter "(Name -like '*Dmitry*') -and (Enabled -eq 'True')" -Properties * |select name,enabled